 Liability and indemnity

-The Distributor indemnifies and holds harmless the Trader, and will keep the Trader indemnified and held harmless, from and against any direct or indirect loss or damage (including legal costs on a solicitor/own client basis) suffered or incurred by the Trader arising out of or in connection with any breach of the Distributor’s obligations under this Appendix.
+Subject to subclauses (2) and (3), the Distributor indemnifies and holds harmless the Trader, and will keep the Trader indemnified and held harmless, from and against any direct or indirect loss or damage (including legal costs on a solicitor/own client basis) that is attributable to the Trader’s breach of its obligations under this Appendix.

+In the event of a breach of the Trader’s obligations under this Appendix, the Distributor is not obliged to indemnify the Trader under subclause (1) for any loss or damage of a kind that, at the time of entry into the relevant Data Agreement, was not reasonably foreseeable as a kind of loss or damage that might result from such a breach.

+The Distributor is not obliged to indemnify the Trader under subclause (1) in relation to any loss or damage that could have been avoided but for the Trader’s failure to take reasonable steps to mitigate the loss or damage, or that is attributable to the Trader’s own negligence.

 The Distributor’s liability for breach of this Agreement will not be limited by this Agreement or any other agreement entered into by the parties.

 The Distributor acknowledges and agrees that: